intercom/intercom-wordpress/readme.md

 # Pass extra parameters to the Intercom Messenger

-Using the [Wordpress Hooks API](https://codex.wordpress.org/Plugin_API) `add_filter` method in your Wordpress theme you can pass extra parameters to the Intercom Messenger (see example below):
+Using the [WordPress Hooks API](https://codex.wordpress.org/Plugin_API) `add_filter` method in your WordPress theme you can pass extra parameters to the Intercom Messenger (see example below):

 ```php
 add_filter( 'intercom_settings', function( $settings ) {